 Robin Uchida Lange is a 1971 graduate of Roosevelt High School and University of Washington graduate from the College of Forest Resources.
 She spent 7 years working at Mt.
 Rainier National Park and 2 years at Crater Lake National Park before taking seven years to have kids.
 After Crater Lake she and her family moved to Glacier National Park and have lived in the area for the last 40 years.
 Robin spent 13 years teaching remedial reading, 20 years as an Executive Assistant for the regional hospital while simultaneously teaching piano lessons for 45 years.
 As a woman of color in a very homogenous state, she is interested in bringing forth the stories, truths, and power of racial equity.

 Tim is a software entrepreneur specializing in automated publishing solutions.
 He has years of experience on non-profit boards, most recently with the Cascade Bicycle Club and Washington Bikes.
 He was born and raised in Seattle and graduated from Roosevelt High in 1971.
 He received his bachelor’s from Evergreen State College and master’s from Duke University.
 He gets outside and enjoys biking, hiking, cross country skiing, and sailing.
 Tim lives in the Methow valley with his wife Catherine.
-He has three grown children and six young grandchildren who love to wrestle with the monster who’s going to eat them up.
+He has three grown children and seven young grandchildren.

 Allan L. Bergano, DDS